watanabenao/freemarket_sample_40watanabe/README.md

 - belongs_ to :brand
 - has_many :product_images
 - has_many :likes
-- has_many :liked_users, through: :likes, source: :user
+- has_many :users, through: :likes

 ## product_imagesテーブル